 So what if you don’t?
 Well you have to create it.
 And that’s what I’ve been trying to do at QSI Tbilisi – offer the first English language debate tournament in the Caucasus.
-I’m sure there have been tournaments before this, but we are now the only English language tournament in the entire region.
+I’m sure there have been tournaments before this, but we are now the only English language tournament in the entire region open to all schools.

 Georgia is currently transitioning from Russian as a second language to English.
 Most young people under 30 know some English, which is how I survive running errands and asking for directions.
 So this is the story of the birth of English language debate in Georgia.

-Our first year at QSI debate tournament, there were 20 students who learned Canadian Parliamentary style, it was mostly our own students and it was nice to win all the medals.
+Our first year at QSI debate tournament four years ago, there were 20 students who learned Canadian Parliamentary style, it was mostly our own students and it was nice to win all the medals.
 Our second year, 2016, more schools attended and I was very happy to introduce some students from Georgian public schools to the tournament.
 We had 50 in total in novice and intermediate categories, and we won all medals again.
-I’m very much ;ooking forward to the day when we don’t!
+I’m very much looking forward to the day when we don’t!

 Georgians who are good at debate in English are invariably university students who learn the skill abroad and bring it back.
 They just don’t have any opportunities or clubs for public speaking here.
 Public speaking in the post-Soviet world is generally poke-your-eye-out boring, and as teachers in public schools pass on their form of rhetoric, the cycle repeats itself.